 Glaucoma Medications in Eye Care

-Glaucoma Medications Overview
+Glaucoma Medications Description

 Glaucoma medications play a critical role in the management of intraocular pressure (IOP), which is a crucial factor in preventing optic nerve damage and preserving vision in conditions such as open-angle glaucoma and angle-closure glaucoma.
 These medications work through various mechanisms to lower IOP, either by reducing the production of aqueous humor or by increasing its outflow from the eye.
 Effective IOP management is essential for slowing the progression of glaucoma and preventing vision loss.